 -Gina Marino

-"Through practicing Forrest Yoga with Steve and Talya, I feel more confident in my own skin, and in my interactions with others.
+"Through practicing Yoga with Steve and Talya, I feel more confident in my own skin, and in my interactions with others.
 I no longer feel trapped anymore by things in my life which are less than ideal."

 -Kate Tummelson